jefftranter/68000/ehbasic/readme.txt

 This is a port of Lee Davison's Enhanced Basic for 68000 to my TS2 single board computer.
-It relies on the presence of the Motorola ECB TUTOR firmware.

-It is intended to be assembled using the VASM retargetable assembler.
+It should be assembled using the VASM retargetable assembler.
+It can be loaded into RAM and started from address $0800.

 References: